Luggage ·20.06.2024

 1. Place the bathroom scale in a room with lots of open space.
 Step on the scale and weigh yourself.
 Jot down your weight.

 While it might be tempting to simply balance your luggage directly on the bathroom scale and take a reading, this method is fraught with risk.
 Bathroom scales are intended to be stood on with the weight distributed evenly.
-This will be difficult to achieve without you standing on it.
+This will be difficult to achieve.

 Where can you weigh luggage?